How to Make Bio-Materials — and Create the Future from Your Kitchen

-Ever found yourself seeking comfort in banana bread recipes, or fighting off boredom by experimenting with a sourdough starter?
-Well, Nike materials designer Rikke Bonde has a kitchen tutorial for you that's … a little different.
+Ever found yourself seeking comfort in banana bread recipes, or fighting off boredom by experimenting with sourdough starter?
+Well, Nike materials designer Rikke Bonde has a kitchen tutorial for you that’s…a little different.

-Watch the video at the top to hear the story behind Rikke's home bio-lab, and learn how to make your own bio-plastic using agar (a food thickener derived from algae).
-Below, Rikke shares creativity tips, a curation of past experiments and a step-by-step recipe to try at home.
+Watch the video up top to hear the story behind Rikke’s home bio-lab, and learn how to make your own bio-plastic using agar (a food thickener derived from algae).
+Below, Rikke shares creativity tips, a curation of past experiments, and a step-by-step recipe to try at home.